einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 </div>

 #### 3.5.2 Absences

 ##### 3.5.2.1 Procedure for Absences

-* Students are responsible for completing the same work outside of class that was assigned or completed in class.
-* If you must be absent for any reason, regardless of whether that absence is excused or unexcused, follow this **Procedure for Absences:**
+If you must be absent for any reason, regardless of whether that absence is excused or unexcused, follow this **Procedure for Absences:**

-  1. Check our [Schedule](/schedule){:target="_blank"} for assignments, videos, slides, readings, etc.
+  1. Check our [Schedule](/MUS218A-Soundscapes-FA2025/schedule/){:target="_blank"} for assignments, videos, slides, readings, etc.
-  2. Contact a classmate for **patch screenshots** and **notes** on what you missed (e.g. on Discord) _(in accordance with [3.5.2.3 Sharing Patch Screenshots (MaxMSP)](#3523-sharing-patch-screenshots-maxmsp) below)._
+  2. Contact a classmate for **notes** on what you missed _(in accordance with [3.5.2.3 Sharing Patch Screenshots (MaxMSP)](#3523-sharing-patch-screenshots-maxmsp) below)._
   3. After these first 2 steps, contact the instructor with any additional questions.

 * **Absences/tardiness must be accompanied by documentation** and/or include advance notice with the instructor.
 Absences/tardiness will not impact on your grade if they are reported in advance and if they are infrequent.
-Absences will be excused in cases of: documentation of illness provided by a doctor's note, religious observance with advance notice, official school-related activity (always with documentation and advanced notice), and on a case-by-case basis for other critical events, at the discretion of the instructor.
+Absences will be excused in cases of: documentation of illness provided by a doctor's note, religious observance, official school-related activity (always with documentation and advanced notice), and on a case-by-case basis for other critical events, at the discretion of the instructor.
-* Planned absences should be reported to the instructor by our Week 3 class _(see our [Schedule](/schedule){:target="_blank"} page)._
+* Planned absences should be reported to the instructor by our Week 3 class _(see our [Schedule](/MUS218A-Soundscapes-FA2025/schedule/){:target="_blank"} page)._
 * _A lack of communication with the instructor about planned absences will therefore be treated as **unexcused**.
 Be in touch early._
-* **Absences and lateness may result in a lack of understanding of our materials, which will become evident in your project and/or exam work, and therefore will result in lower exam and project scores.**

-##### 3.5.2.2 Required Check-In Meetings

-* A student absent for **a single seminar** need only follow the [Procedure for Absenses](#3521-procedure-for-absences) outlined above.
-* A student missing **2 seminars** must additionally **schedule a half-hour office hour appointment**, designated as a **Check-In Meeting**, according to instructor availability outlined in [Essential Contact Information](#1-essential-contact-information) above.
-* Check-In Meetings are necessary to ensure understanding of our course content and to plan alternative work for missed class time.
-* **Every 2 absences will require a new Check-In Meeting**.
-* <span style="color: red;">_**NOTE:** Instructor availability is limited and available on a first-come-first-serve basis.
-I will not always be available due to my additional teaching and other events.
-Availability for Check-In Meetings, therefore, **is not guaranteed!** Students must coordinate around the instructor's availability if they choose to be absent from multiple seminars.
-Failure to scheudle or attend the required number of Check-In Meetings is  firmly the responsibility of the student and will result in lowered participation grades for the semester._</span>
-* Students should, therefore, strive to attend all seminars, or as many as possible, in person.

-##### 3.5.2.3 Sharing Patch Screenshots (MaxMSP)
+##### 3.5.2.2 Sharing Patch Screenshots (MaxMSP)

-1. In accordance with [3.4 Self-Guided Work](#34-self-guided-work) above, students should **never share their patches** (.maxpat) with one another.
+1. In accordance with [3.4 Self-Guided Work](#34-self-guided-work) above, students should **never share their DAW sessions or Max patches** (i.e., Reaper files or `.maxpat` files) with one another.
 2. Rather, students should **only share screenshots** of their work.
-In other words, all students should build each of the pedagogical patches by themselves.
+In other words, all students should build each of the pedagogical models by themselves.
 3. See [How to take a screenshot on a Mac or PC](https://reviewed.usatoday.com/laptops/features/how-to-take-a-screenshot-on-mac-and-pc){:target="_blank"} for further details.

 ## 4. General Schedule of Topics

 _Please note: Our schedule of topics and their precise order may change._
-_See the [SCHEDULE TAB](schedule/){:target="_blank"} for a precise weekly breakdown._
+_See the [SCHEDULE TAB](/MUS218A-Soundscapes-FA2025/schedule/){:target="_blank"} for a precise weekly breakdown._
-_For a detailed list of assignments, points, and deadlines, see the [GRADING TAB.](grading.html){:target="_blank"}_
+_For a detailed list of assignments, points, and deadlines, see the [GRADING TAB.](/MUS218A-Soundscapes-FA2025/grading/){:target="_blank"}_

 <div class="schedulingtable">
 <table>